Welcome to Year 5!

 What are Year 5 learning?

 P.E.
-Days for Year 5 – Monday and Wednesday.
+Days for Year 5 – Tuesday and Thursday.

 Full kit is required to be worn to school on both days.